-1. Introduction to of Biotechnology in Agriculture Biotechnology
+1 Introduction of Agricultural Biotechnology

 Biotechnology has made agriculture a completely different sector from what it used to be prior to the scientific and technological revolution.
-The new developments in science and technology have opened up new frontiers in not only harvesting food commensurate proportionate with the ever-growing global population and meeting the food security needs, but also in the diversity of food in terms of quantity and quality.
+The new developments in science and technology have opened up new frontiers in not only harvesting food proportionate with the ever-growing global population and meeting the food security needs, but also in the diversity of food in terms of quantity and quality.
 These novel technologies have demonstrated successful means of developing a plant protection system by taking effective control of new pests and conferring resistance to grown crop plants against disease-causing pathogens and also abiotic stresses (Zsögönet al., 2022; Haris et al., 2023).
 These developments are explained using molecular immunization, whereby the defensive capabilities of plants are heightened against diseases.
 Traditionally, agriculture has been defined as an art and a science of crop production and livestock rearing.
-It aimed at high yield, better quality, and as well as profitability.
-Precision of operations such as tillage, irrigation, nutrient application, plant health management, and crop harvesting depended on the wisdom supported by the experience of the plant growers farmers.
-Scientific research institutions, both public and private, and their technological derivatives played a marginal role, providing some scientific background knowledge-based practices in traditional farm animal and bird breeding, seeds, seedlings, and stimulator production, composting, and chemical fertilizer production and use, pest and disease control by improving plant immunity health with biopesticides and by genetic enhancements of crops.
-This development can be attributed to biotechnology, which is the integration of life sciences and engineering sciences with traditional manufacturing techniques influencing traditional practices in life sciences.
-It is a set of tools to manipulate living organisms or their components to produce useful, usually commercial products (Andualem and Seid, 2021).
-The key driving force behind its adoption is sustainability since the outcome is more efficient than traditional systems.
+It aimed at high yield, better quality, as well as profitability.
+Precision of operations such as tillage, irrigation, nutrient application, plant health management, and crop harvesting depended on the wisdom supported by the experience of the farmers.